scienceLabwork/sblast-smsbomber/README.md

 ![logo](https://github.com/scienceLabwork/Rock_paper_scissor/blob/master/Wholelogo%20copy%202.png)

 # smsBomberPy
 Here is an Example of simple sms Bomber!
 Only for educational purpose.
-This is an sample code of Sms Bomber add more sites to send more number of messages.
+This is an sample code of Sms Bomber add more sites to send more number of messages.</br>
+CREATED BY-Rudra Shah

 # How to start
 `git clone https://github.com/scienceLabwork/sblast-smsbomber`</br>